notebase/notebase-issues/README.md

-# notebase-issues
+# Notebase Issues
-Issues for the Notebase web app
+Issues for the Notebase web app.